xaizek/uncov/README.md

 ### Status ###

-Most of the things are expected to remain as is, however they aren't finalized and changes for the sake of improvement are possible.
+Overall structure and basic elements are expected to remain in place, however they aren't finalized and changes for the sake of improvement are possible.
 Databases will be migrated if schema changes, so previously collected data won't be lost.

 #### What's missing ####

  * Configuration.
 Currently values that could be configurable are hard-coded.
+ * Tuning behaviour with command-line parameters (actually `--help` and `--version` are missing too).
+ * Web-UI to put this on a CI server.
+It exists, but code isn't ready to be published yet.

 ### Supported Environment ###

-Expected to work in \*nix like environments.
+Expected to work in Unix-like environments.

 ### Prerequisites ###